 By 16 I had my first band, The Denims (after a couple of name changes) and by 21, fully professional, we had a recording contract with Columbia Records (part of the EMI group).
 In live performances we supported many of the top stars of the era including Tom Jones, Del Shannon, Adam Faith, The Hollies and too many others to mention here.
 I've lost count of the number of times we supported The Bonzo Dog Doo Dah Band and their keyboardist Neil Innes has been known to join us on stage.
 We had a couple of sessions at Abbey Road, but for several reasons, we had nothing released and shortly afterwards, disillusioned, we disbanded to get 'proper' jobs while we were still young enough.
 I became a banker.

 Soon I was invited to join another local band - The Impact - and I was off again on a part-time basis.
 I didn't stay with them very long, but I somehow kept going, playing in show bands, resident bands, duos and working as a solo performer.

 GULLIVER was originally the professional name I used when working solo.

 I haven't performed in public for some time, but I've never stopped writing, and these days spend a lot of my time in my home studio working on new material, or constantly revisiting the older recordings, looking for ways to improve them.

 Mostly, my music lies somewhere between 'country' and 'rock'.
 I had English people telling me I wrote country music and Americans saying that I didn't!
 For that reason, I've had some of my songs recorded in Nashville and now they ARE country.

-In the last year (2015/16) I've had six songs published - Photographs, Mem'ries, Thank you for Loving Me, and 4 of my 60's songs that have been gathering dust for over 50 years.
+I now have publishing deals for 10 of my songs, including 4 from the 60's that have been gathering dust for over 50 years.
 They can't be on this site as the company has paid me for exclusivity.